xpqz/dyalog-docs/language-reference-guide/docs/system-functions/nl.md

 `Y` must be a simple numeric scalar or vector containing one or more of the values for name-class.
-See also ["Name Classification: "](nc.md).
+See also [Name Classification](nc.md).

 `X` is optional.
 If present, it must be a simple character scalar or vector. `R` is a list of the names of active objects whose name-class is included in `Y` in standard sorted order.